Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Big Cartel makes for an excellent choice for artists or creative companies, particularly if you happen to have lots of coding experience or know someone who does.

-You get a free plan with this solution that lets you start selling for free.
+You get a free plan with this solution, letting you start selling for free.
 If you deal in small-scale selling, such as selling one-off pieces of art, then Big Cartel does just that for you.

 Although Big Cartel requires in-depth knowledge of CSS, HTML & JavaScript, it is still worth considering due to its free plan.
 Remember, you get what you pay for.
 For instance, you don’t get blogging tools, limited design support, or PCI support either.

-Pricing: You have access to the free plan or upgrade to a paid version of Big Cartel for $9.99/month.
+Pricing: You can use the free plan or upgrade to a paid Big Cartel plan for $9.99/month.

 Merits: